bsuwal/bsuwal.github.io/_pages/about.md

 title: Asan Chowk | About
 permalink: /about.html
 ---
-This is an online repository for Bhushan's thoughts.
+I am Bhushan, and this site is a collection of my thoughts and writings.

 Any comments or remarks should be sent to bhushan_suwal@live.com.
+I am also currently looking for a job in data science and/or software development.

 <b>Blogroll/Useful links:</b>
 <ul>